 In person and online teacher support, educational webinars, lesson modeling, and much more is provided by our Professional Learning Team.

 Need more info to decide if this the right curriculum for your district or school?

-- Addresses all CA NGSS standards according to grade-level expectations for 6-8
+- IQWST California middle school science curriculum addresses all California NGSS standards according to grade-level expectations for 6-8.

 - Meets the Integrated Model criteria from the California Department of Education.

 - Each module integrates at least two disciplines: Physics, Chemistry, Life Science, Earth Science, and/or Engineering Design.

 - Engages students in three-dimensional learning as they:

 - Experience, investigate, model, and explain interesting phenomena.